 Risultati di apprendimento attesi

-Lectures and exercises sessions will allow students to acquire the following competences:
+Lectures and exercise sessions will allow students to:

 Modalità di valutazione